TextExpander/TextExpanderTouchSDK/README.md

 1. Drag TextExpander.framework into your project
 2. Select your app's target
-3. Click on "Info"
+3. Click on "Build Phases"
 4. Scroll down to "Linked Frameworks and Libraries"
 5. Drag the TextExpander.framework from your project to that list
 6. Use + to add the following frameworks to your project, if it doesn't already include them:

    -     AudioToolbox.framework
    -     CoreGraphics.framework
    -     CoreText.framework
    -     Foundation.framework
    -     JavaScriptCore.framework
    -     UIKit.framework

+## Allow querying and opening the TextExpander touch app

+As of iOS 9 you must "whitelist" TextExpander URL schemes so that `openURL` and `canOpenURL` can work properly.

+1. Select your app's target
+2. Click on "Info"
+3. Add a LSApplicationQueriesSchemes key (if your project does not yet have one) with an Array value
+4. Add three TextExpander URL scheme values to this array: tetouch, tetouch-xc, and tetouch-settings

 ## Add TextExpander to Your View